Q: Where can I find the voice in Windows 10 Settings?

 Q: How do I uninstall a CereProc voice from my computer?

-A: CereProc voices installed on Windows machines can be uninstalled by going to Start>Control Panel>Add or Remove Programs.
-On Windows 10, go to Control Panel>System>Apps & features.
+A: CereProc voices installed on Windows machines must be uninstalled by going to Start>Settings>Apps & features, or for pre-Windows 10 versions, go to Start>Control Panel>Add or Remove Programs.

 CereProc voices installed on Macs can be uninstalled by using the CereVoice Utility which can be found in Applications>Utilities